fedi-to/fedi-to.github.io/CODE_OF_CONDUCT.md

 - It is not acceptable to sexualize folks without explicit, enthusiastic consent.
 - It is not acceptable to publicly sexualize folks in community spaces.
+- It is not acceptable to promote or support, directly and/or indirectly, surveillance and/or related technologies, including ML/AI, facial recognition, tracking cookies, fingerprinting, profiling, among others, regardless of consent.